 - Amazon, Walmart and Target were the top three retailers for all income groups

-As a retailer, you may think of consumer household income as it relates to your product selection, branding, marketing and possibly store layout.
+As a retailer, you may think of household consumer income as it relates to your product selection, branding, marketing and possibly store layout.
 But did you know that affluence also affects customer loyalty?
 In fact, affluence affects a consumer’s “shopping personality,” determining whether they are more likely to shop around before making a purchase versus remaining loyal to a retailer that meets their needs.

 Three Consumer Shopping Personalities

 Customer loyalty is not dead and the idea that all consumers shop around all the time is a myth.
 Our customer.com research shows that more than one-third of consumers prefer to consistently shop with the same retailer for particular needs.